skiss10/ably-multiplayer-chatgpt/README.md

 TODO Update image

 We'll build a realtime chat app that runs in the browser.
 It will be built upon the Next.js [create-next-app](https://nextjs.org/docs/api-reference/create-next-app) template, it will contain a React component which will use Ably to send and receive messages.
-We'll also write a twoo Next.js serverless functions which will be used to connect to Ably and retrieve prompt responses from OpenAI.
+We'll also write a two Next.js serverless functions which will be used to connect to Ably and retrieve prompt responses from OpenAI.

 # How to prompt openai?